koteshreddy/water-potability-end-to-end-project/README.md

 Create a new environment

-conda create -p venv python==3.11 -y
+conda create -p endenv python==3.11 -y